 Herbs that help stimulate appetite and digestion by getting gastric juices flowing and your peristalsis moving.
 Just a drop of this often shunned flavor on the tongue is effective in activating the production of beneficial digestive secretions including saliva, gastric acid, and bile.
 Helpful for constipation, gas related cramping, sluggish digestive movement, and to support a healthy appetite after an illness or while traveling, for example.

 A few bitter herbs:

 Nervines are herbs that specifically support the nervous system, so not all calming herbs are nervines.
 Calming herbs have a range of actions including tonic nervines, mildly calming, anti-spasmodic, and strongly sedative.
-They are used to relieve nagging muscle tension and spasms, anxiety, some kinds of pain, circular thoughts, insomnia, and occasional worry we can all experience from time to time.
+They are used to relieve nagging muscle tension and spasms, some kinds of pain, circular thoughts, insomnia, and occasional worry we can all experience from time to time.